 - With the kindling glowing, add the right smoker fuel and keep squeezing the bellows until a cool white smoke is generated.

 - Close the top of the smoker and use the smoker on the hive.

 How to Smoke a Beehive

-The smoker should be used on occasional hive inspection or honey harvesting.
-Remember it does not really make a difference if you use more smoke on the hive.
+The smoker should be used on occasional hive inspections or honey harvesting.
+Remember it does not really make a difference if you use more smoke in the hive.
 More does not mean calmer bees.
 Apply a few puffs of smoke on the beehive then allow at least 20 to 30 seconds before working on the hive.
 The smoke should be applied from the sides or behind the hive.
-Do not approach the hive from front.
+Do not approach the hive from the front.

 When undertaking full box inspection on hives, when some of the frames are exposed, apply a few puffs of smoke then give the bees some time to move to the untouched frames.
 This will ensure you do not injure the bees in the process.